AgileChecklists/checklists/Product_owner_checklist.md

 ## Product Vision

  * I have a product vision (created with customers, end users, and investors, when possible)
- * I can answer to questions about the product vision and business model in a concise and motivating way
+ * I can answer questions about the product vision and business model in a concise and motivating way
  * I have a short tagline for the product vision, for example “1,000 songs in your pocket” (iPod in 2001),
 to communicate the essence and value of the product release.